 The structure of the conjunctiva.
 Conjunctiva of the eyes.
 Innervation and blood supply

-Anatomy and function
+Anatomy and functions

 • The production of exudate by the lacrimal glands, through which small particles are removed from the conjunctiva.

 • Protection against pathogenic microorganisms due to the production of lysozyme and immunoglobulins by glandular cells.
-With their help it is possible to reduce the likelihood of inflammatory reactions in the area of \u200b\u200bthe eyeball.
+With their help, it is possible to reduce the likelihood of inflammatory reactions in the eyeball area.

 Characteristics and structure

-The structure of the mucous membrane of the organ of vision consists of the conjunctiva and the eyelid, which are interconnected and complement each other.
+The structure of the mucous membrane of the organ of vision consists of the conjunctiva and eyelid, which are interconnected and complement each other.

-The surface of the mucous membrane of the eyeball is subdivided into the conjunctiva of the eye and eyelid.
-When the latter are closed, the membranes are connected, as a result of which the lower or upper fornix of the conjunctiva is formed.
-In the structure of the ocular structure there is a rudimentary formation, which in ophthalmology is also known as the third eyelid.
+The surface of the mucous membrane of the eyeball is divided into the conjunctiva of the eye and the eyelid.
+When the latter close, the membranes join, resulting in the formation of the lower or upper fornix of the conjunctiva.
+In the structure of the eye structure there is a rudimentary formation, which in ophthalmology is also known as the third eyelid.
 The duplication forms a kind of semilunar fold.
-It is localized in the area of \u200b\u200bthe medial angle of the optic organ.
+It is localized in the area of the medial angle of the visual organ.

 Due to its location on the surface of the eye, inflammatory processes often occur, one of which is conjunctivitis.